 - hgimportsvn initializes an SVN checkout which is also a Mercurial repository.

 - hgpullsvn pulls the latest changes from the SVN repository, and updates the Mercurial repository accordingly.
-It can be run multiple times.

 Making a checkout of the Nose trunk:

 $ mkdir nose && cd nose # Make SVN checkout, initialize hg repository with first SVN revision $ hgimportsvn http://python-nose.googlecode.com/svn/trunk $ cd trunk # Pull all history from SVN, creating a new hg changeset for each SVN rev $ hgpullsvn

 You first need to install the “pysvn” library (http://pysvn.tigris.org/).
 Unfortunately it is not available as an easy_install package, so it can’t be automated in the setup script.
 In Debian and Ubuntu this package is named “python-svn” (not “python-subversion” which is a different package).
 In Mandriva it is named “python-pysvn” (not “python-svn” which is a different package).

 hgsvn reflects commit times (using the local timezone) and commit author names.
 Commit messages can contain Unicode characters.